HealthInfo Canterbury

-The Mediterranean diet is a way of eating that's based on traditional foods eaten in countries around the Mediterranean Sea.
+The Mediterranean diet is a way of eating that is based on traditional foods eaten in countries around the Mediterranean Sea.

 People following the Mediterranean diet are more likely to live longer.
-They're also less likely to die from heart disease, stroke or cancer.
-The Mediterranean diet may prevent or reduce symptoms of diabetes, glaucoma, arthritis, Parkinson disease, menopause, depression and Alzheimer disease.
+They are also less likely to die from heart disease, stroke or cancer.
+The Mediterranean diet may prevent or reduce symptoms of diabetes, glaucoma, arthritis, Parkinson disease, menopause, depression and dementia.

-Have at least four servings of vegetables and three servings of fruit every day.
+Have at least 5 servings of vegetables and 2 servings of fruit every day.
 A serving is about a handful.
-Include at least one serving of raw vegetables every day.
+Include at least 1 serving of raw vegetables every day.
 Eat a variety of different coloured and textured fruits and vegetables.

 Include wholegrains with every meal.
 Wholegrains include wholegrain bread, rolled oats, brown rice, wholemeal pasta and grains such as quinoa, millet, barley and buckwheat.

-Have legumes such as lentils, chickpeas and kidney beans in a couple of meals every week.
+Have legumes such as lentils, chickpeas, black beans or kidney beans in a couple of meals every week.
 The Heart Foundation's Full O'Beans cookbook has information and recipes for legumes.

-Eat fish or other seafood such as mussels twice a week.
-Fresh fish or canned fish are healthy choices.
+Eat fish or other seafood such as mussels at least twice a week.
+Choose oily fish such as salmon, sardines, mackerel and tuna often.
+Fresh fish and canned fish are both healthy choices.
 Avoid fried fish.
-Use healthy cooking methods.
-Try grilling, steaming or lightly pan‑frying in a little olive or canola oil.
+Use healthy cooking methods such as grilling, steaming or lightly pan‑frying in a little olive or canola oil.

-Don't eat more than two servings of red meat and one serving of processed meat a week.
+Do not eat more than 2 servings of red meat and 1 serving of processed meat a week.
 A serving is the size and thickness of the palm of your hand (about 100 grams cooked).
-Processed meats include bacon, ham, salami and corned beef (or silverside).
+Processed meats include sausages, bacon, ham, salami, prosciutto, chorizo and corned beef (or silverside).

-Have a small handful (30 grams) of nuts or seeds as a snack.
+Have a small handful (30 grams) of nuts or seeds, unsalted and raw or roasted without added fat.
+Have them as a snack or add them to your breakfast cereal, salad or stir-fry.
 Add diced olives to salads, stews or sandwiches.
-Sprinkle chopped nuts or seeds over your breakfast cereal, salad or stir‑fry.

 Choose foods that are naturally sweet and contain lots of nutrients, like fruit.
 Keep sugary foods and drinks as occasional treats.